jboliv01/practice-code-snippets/Window Function Practice Questions.md

 You can perform the queries using the [DataExpert.io Query Editor](https://www.dataexpert.io/classroom/zachwilson).

 ## Window Functions
-Window functions define a `window` and performing some sort of `operation` on it.
+Window functions define a `Window` and performing some sort of `operation` on it.

 Key words for when to use a Window Function in a SQL interview:
 - Rolling